ZCLuuuu/zcluuuu.github.io/_posts/2023-10-20-Quantum-Computing.md

 description: A highly overview of quantum computing without math.
 ---

 I took Quantum Software Fundamentals (COMP90084) subject in the University of Melbourne in 2023 s2.
-Perhaps this subject is my only exposure to quantum computing, so I decided to write a summary.
+This subject is my first, and perhaps the only exposure to quantum computing in my life, so I decided to write a summary.
 All the content related to quantum computing contains huge bunch of math, which I really don't like for new-comers to read.
 So I'll try my best to make this article out of math pedantic.

 ## What is Quantum Computing
 For short: a quantum computer is a computer that takes advantage of quantum mechanical phenomena. (from [Wikipedia: quantum computing](https://en.wikipedia.org/wiki/Quantum_computing))